Crypto-TII/TLS1.3/src/readme.md

 	Got a ticket
 	Waiting for Server input
 	TIMEOUT

-(This detailed output by default now goes to logger.log)

 Try it out on your favourite websites.
 It will abort if TLS1.3 is not supported.
-At this stage the tool is still quite fragile (only tested and debuggd aginst a dozen websites or so!), and would be expected to often fail.
+At this stage the tool is still quite fragile (only tested and debugged aginst a dozen websites or so!), and would be expected to often fail.

 Also try